What Are Sleeping Pills?

 - Totem poles

-These drugs are used for the management and treatment of sleeping disorders.
 Difficulty in sleeping is attributed to several factors such as poor sleeping habits, stress, depression, medications, jet lag, and disease.
-Normal sleeping problems can be treated by the body’s normal mechanism.
-However, for chronic insomnia, you need to seek medical advice in order to get the right prescription.

-The two types work differently but give the same result which is the relaxation of the brain and body.
-The prescription type contains a nonbenzodiazepine active ingredient which binds to the GABA receptor site of the brain.
+Most prescription sleep medicine contains a nonbenzodiazepine active ingredient which binds to the GABA receptor site of the brain.
 Once bound to the receptor site, it stimulates the secretion of GABA neurotransmitters which opens chloride channels to saturate the neurons with chloride ions.
 This reaction slows down brain activity and induces muscle relaxation.

-The strength of these medications depends on the active component and dosage taken by the patient.
-Most of it is classified by the DEA under Schedule IV controlled substances.
+The strength of sleeping medication depends on the active component and dosage taken by the patient.
+Most sleeping pills are classified by the DEA under Schedule IV controlled substances.

 Here is a summary chart showing the strengths of various types.